 - salt and ground white pepper (to taste)

-- Turn the heat off and serve.
+- Turn the heat off, transfer the fried rice to a plate and serve.